STA-198-GLHLTH-298-Fall-2022/website/content/home/project.md

 The data should have direct relevance to global health.

-The goal is not to do an exhaustive data analysis i.e., do not calculate every statistic and procedure you have learned for every variable, but rather let me know that you are proficient at asking meaningful questions and answering them with results of data analysis, that you are proficient in using R, and that you are proficient at interpreting and presenting the results.
+The goal is not to do an exhaustive data analysis; i.e., do not calculate every statistic and procedure you have learned for every variable, but rather let me know that you are proficient at asking meaningful questions and answering them with results of data analysis, that you are proficient in using R, and that you are proficient at interpreting and presenting the results.
 Focus on methods that help you begin to answer your research questions.
 Also, critique your own methods and provide suggestions for improving your analysis.
 Issues pertaining to the reliability and validity of your data, and appropriateness of the statistical analysis, should be discussed here.

 The project is very open ended.
 You should start by creating some kind of compelling visualization(s) of the data in R. There is no limit on what tools or packages you may use, but sticking to packages we learned in class (`tidyverse`) is recommended.
 You do not need to visualize all of the data at once.
 A single high quality visualization will receive a much higher grade than a large number of poor quality visualizations.
 Numeric data analysis or modeling should also be included.
-Also pay attention to your presentation.
+Also, pay attention to your presentation.
 Neatness, coherency, and clarity will count.
 All analyses must be done in RStudio, using R Markdown.
 References must be cited, including (known) prior analyses of the data.
 We will use plagiarism checkers, so be sure you are aware of other work with the data you use!

 ### Data

-In order for you to have the greatest chance of success with this project it is important that you choose a manageable data set.
+In order for you to have the greatest chance of success with this project it is important that you choose a manageable data set of *direct relevance* to global health.
 This means that the data should be readily accessible and large enough that multiple relationships can be explored.
 As such, your data set must have at least 50 observations and say 10-20 variables (exceptions can be made, but you must speak with me first).
 The variables in the data should include variables of multiple types (e.g., categorical and continuous).

 If you are using a data set that comes in a format that we haven't encountered in class, make sure that you are able to load it into R as this can be tricky depending on the source.
 If you are having trouble ask for help before it is too late.